nus-cs2103-AY2021S1/ip/docs/README.md

 ### Feature 8
 Delete a friend from the current friend list
 ### Feature 9
-Update the information of a friend (e.g. name, phone number, relationship status) in your current friend list
-### Feature 10
 Display an entire list of friends
 ## Usage